Meet the Parents (film series)

 Meet the Parents is a film series following the character Greg Focker (Ben Stiller) as he interacts with his family and in-laws.
-The series is made up of three movies: Meet the Parents (2000), Meet the Fockers (2004) and Little Fockers (2010).
-A fourth film, titled Focker In-Law, is set to release in 2026.
-The series primarily stars Stiller, Robert De Niro, Teri Polo, Blythe Danner, Owen Wilson, Dustin Hoffman and Barbra Streisand.
+The series is made up of three films: Meet the Parents (2000), Meet the Fockers (2004) and Little Fockers (2010).
+A fourth film, titled Focker-in-Law, is set to release in 2026.
+The series primarily stars Ben Stiller, Robert De Niro, Teri Polo, Blythe Danner, Owen Wilson, Dustin Hoffman, and Barbra Streisand.
 The three films earned over $1.15 billion at the box office.

 1992 independent film

 Before the remake in 2000, Greg Glienna and Mary Ruth Clarke cowrote the original independent film, Meet the Parents, in 1992.
 Glienna also directed the film, wrote two original songs, and starred as protagonist Greg: a Chicago advertising agent who travels with his fiancée Pam Burns to meet her parents, Irv and Kay, for a weekend but sets off a series of accidents and causes the family to fall apart.
-Despite this, Greg alone survives: after Pam's sister Fay hangs herself, having accused Greg of wanting to cheat on Pam with her and framed him for her suicide, Irv attempts to shoot him but accidentally kills Kay and Pam before dying of a heart attack.
+Throughout the visit, Pam's sister Fay, an aspiring singer, insists that Greg listen to her Star Search audition since she mistakenly thinks he has ties with Ed McMahon, who was cast as a spokesperson in a commercial Greg wrote.
+In the end, Greg alone survives: after Fay hangs herself, having accused Greg of wanting to cheat on Pam with her and framed him for her suicide, both out of revenge for his reluctantly criticizing her singing, Irv attempts to shoot him but accidentally kills Kay and Pam before dying of a heart attack.

 Several years after the film's release, Universal Pictures purchased the rights to the independent film.
 After hiring screenwriter Jim Herzfeld to expand the script, a new version of Meet the Parents was filmed and released in October 2000.